 Originator of the encore career idea linking second acts to the greater good, Freedman co-founded Experience Corps to mobilize people over 50 to improve the school performance and prospects of low-income elementary school students in 22 U.S. cities.
-He also spearheaded the creation of the Encore Fellows program, a one-year fellowship helping individuals translate their midlife skills into second acts focused on social impact, and the Purpose Prize, an annual $100,000 prize for social entrepreneurs in the second half of life.
-AARP now runs both Experience Corps and the Purpose Prize.
+He also spearheaded the creation of the Encore Fellowships program, a one-year fellowship helping individuals translate their midlife skills into second acts focused on social impact, and the Purpose Prize, an annual $100,000 prize for social entrepreneurs in the second half of life.
+(AARP now runs both Experience Corps and the Purpose Prize.)

-Freedman has been honored as Social Entrepreneur of the Year by the World Economic Forum, named one of the nation’s leading social entrepreneurs by Fast Company magazine three years in a row, and honored with the Skoll Award for Social Entrepreneurship.
+Freedman was named Social Entrepreneur of the Year by the World Economic Forum, was recognized as one of the nation’s leading social entrepreneurs by Fast Company magazine three years in a row, and has been honored with the Skoll Award for Social Entrepreneurship.
 He has been a visiting scholar at Stanford University, the David and Lucile Packard Foundation, and King’s College, University of London.
 Freedman serves on the boards and advisory councils of numerous groups, including The George Warren Brown School of Social Work at Washington University in St. Louis, the Stanford University Distinguished Careers Institute, the Milken Institute’s Center for the Future of Aging, and the EnCorps STEM Teachers Program.

 A high honors graduate of Swarthmore College, Freedman holds an M.B.A. from the Yale School of Management.
 He resides in the San Francisco Bay area with his wife, Leslie Gray, and their three sons.